stackabletech/image-tools/README.md

 # Build only one version [0.37.2] of OPA
 bake --product opa=0.37.2

 # Dry run.
-Do not buikd anything.
+Do not build anything.
 Print the the generated Bakefile.
 bake --product hello-world --dry

 # Build all OPA images and set the organisation to "sandbox"